Global Payroll — 7 min

 At Muck Rack, we are focused on creating a culture of inclusion.
 We recognize and appreciate the fact that neurodivergent colleagues can bring unique skills, perspectives, and opinions that enable us to build a stronger business.

-A neurodiverse workforce is a strength for an organization because neurodivergent people experience the world differently, which means noticing things others may not.
-Take the example of user experience in a software development company.
-Having a neurodivergent team will improve accessibility for users who want to be able to adjust colors or sounds or who want the option to send a spoken message instead of typing, for example.
-These things might not be caught by an all-neurotypical development team.
+Having neurodiverse teams will improve accessibility for users who want to be able to adjust colors or sounds or who want the option to send a spoken message instead of typing, for example.
+An all-neurotypical development team may not catch these things.

 “If you just put people that all have the same ideas and same thought processes in the same room, things are going to become stagnant extremely quickly,” says Nhari.
 “If you're an organization that only has neurotypical people in it, whatever it is that you're trying to produce within your business is only going to apply to neurotypical people.”